Oxen-AI/oxen-ai.github.io/src/init.md

 # Why is Oxen fast?

 This is always one of the first questions we get.
-The simple answer is that there are  There are many [optimizations](./optimizations.md) that make Oxen fast.
+The simple answer is that there are many [optimizations](./optimizations.md) that make Oxen fast.
 Many are just fundamental computer science concepts but when stacked together make a nice developer experience for iterating on datasets.

 # Why the name Oxen?